daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-03-26-E5-POC-and-POR-Species-ID-PCR-and-RFLPs.md

 ## Pocillopora

-Today we did a new round of PCR and RFLP with new restriction enzymes.
+Today we did a new round of PCR and RFLP with new restriction enzyme and buffer that arrived today.

 Danielle ran this protocol today and Ariana ran the final gel.